• Skip to main content

 • Step 2: Gather the Stories

-• Step 3: Print for Permanence
+• Step 3: Make Physical Copies for Use and Sharing

 • Step 4: Display and Discuss